Medically Reviewed by Dr. Mohammed Saeed, MD.

 Once a person becomes addicted to heroin, it is almost impossible for them to quit without help.
 And quitting cold turkey can cause severe side effects that can be fatal.
 For safe and less severe detoxification, and for long-term success, it is vital that the recovering addict have close medical supervision.

-Seek a Community Reinforcement and Family Training (CRAFT) program.
-CRAFT teaches the loved ones of addicts how to effectively communicate and motivate the person battling addiction to seek treatment.
+- Seek a Community Reinforcement and Family Training (CRAFT) program.
+CRAFT teaches the loved ones of addicts how to effectively communicate and motivate the person battling an addiction to seek treatment.